Dietary Supplements: The Basics

 Special concerns for people getting cancer treatment

-DSs can cause problems while receiving cancer treatments.
+Dietary supplements can cause problems while receiving cancer treatments.
 Antioxidants (Vitamins A, C, E, beta-carotene, selenium and others) may interfere with how chemotherapy and radiation kill cancer cells.
-DSs can interact with cancer treatments and other medications, causing them to be absorbed differently.
+Supplements can interact with cancer treatments and other medications, causing them to be absorbed differently.
 This can either make blood levels higher, leading to more side effects, or lower, causing the medication or treatment to be less effective.
-Some DSs can increase the risk for bleeding, which is a concern for many people with cancer who are already at higher risk of bleeding.
+Some can increase the risk for bleeding, which is a concern for many people with cancer who are already at higher risk of bleeding.

-Most cancer care providers recommend not taking DSs during treatments.
-If you choose to take them, make sure your care team is aware of what you are taking to screen for potential interactions and side effects and include them on your medication list.
+Most cancer care providers recommend not taking dietary supplements during treatments.
+If you choose to take them, make sure your care team is aware of what you are taking to screen for possible interactions and side effects.
+They will include them on your medication list.

 How can I choose a quality DS product?

-You should start by purchasing products from reputable retailers and manufacturers.
+You should start by buying products from reputable retailers and manufacturers.

 There are a few independent organizations that test products to check for proper manufacturing techniques and to ensure that what is on the label is what is actually in the product.
 If a company’s product passes their testing, they are given a seal of approval from the organization.
-The organizations that do such testing include:
+These organizations include:

-If you develop a side effect or reaction to a DS, you should report it to the manufacturer and to the U.S. FDA.
+If you notice a side effect or reaction to a DS, you should report it to the manufacturer and to the U.S. FDA.

-Should I tell my healthcare team about any DSs I use?
+Should I tell my healthcare team about any dietary supplements I use?

 Absolutely!
 Surveys have shown that many patients don’t tell their healthcare teams about supplement use.
-They may not think it is important or think that their providers will not understand.
-Look to reliable resources for information about potential interactions and side effects (see resources below).
-Talk with your pharmacist about potential interactions with medications or foods.
+They may not think it is important or may think that their providers will not understand.
+Look to reliable resources for information about possible interactions and side effects (see resources below).
+Talk with your pharmacist about possible interactions with medications or foods.

 Resources for more information